tedk13/pui-website/content/docs/menus/menu.md

 class to the `icon-menu__action`.
 To see a list of available hover colors [click here](/docs/typography/typography/#color).

 In the example below, we're using `<a>`s on the `icon-menu__action` to build the menus.
 You could use a `<button>` to improve accessibility depending on exactly what you need.
 If you're going to use a button, be sure to add the class `button--plain`.
-This will remove the browser defaults and allow the icon to display on it's own.
+This will remove the browser defaults and allow the icon to display on its own.
 If you use a less semantic element like `<div>`, we would recommend adding `role="button"`.

 Adding `icon-menu icon-menu--vertical` creates a vertical icon menu.